 Clearing for environmental works

-Vegetation management laws allow the clearing of native vegetation for necessary environmental clearing.
-This purpose allows clearing for a range of activities, many of which provide an environmental or social benefit.
+Vegetation management laws allow you to clear native vegetation for a range of activities that provide environmental or social benefits.

 - restore the ecological and environmental condition of land

-- preparing for a likely natural disaster to minimise or avoid impacts on infrastructure and human life (exempt clearing work also allows clearing to prevent impacts from events such as falling trees or limbs and fire)
+- prepare for a likely natural disaster to minimise or avoid impacts on infrastructure and human life.

 How to apply